-Puerto Princesa is well-known for Subterranean River National Park.
+Puerto Princesa is well-known for the Subterranean River National Park.
 Eventually, the capital city of Palawan has become a popular gateway destination in Palawan.
 If you are planning to go to El Nido, San Vicente, or Balabac Islands – you must enter Puerto Princesa first.
 Apart from being famous for the Underground River, Puerto Princesa also boasts beautiful islands and sandbars.
 As a matter of fact, you can go to Honda Bay and go island hopping in Puerto Princesa, Palawan!

 Honda Bay Island Hopping in Palawan is one of the things that you can do in the city of Puerto Princesa.
 Aside from touring around the city, it is also possible to see more of the islands that the main city offers to tourists.

 About Honda Bay

-Honda Bay is located in the mid-eastern coast of the city.
+Honda Bay is located on the mid-eastern coast of the city.
 It consists of white sand islands such as Starfish Island, Lu-li Island, Cowrie Island, and Pandan Island.
 Honda Bay is a gateway to visit different paradise islands.
 This is a must-visit when you are staying in Puerto Princesa.

 Starfish Island, Honda Bay

 Starfish Island is an island where you can go snorkeling.
 This is the best spot to go snorkeling to see lots of starfish!
 Based on its name itself, Starfish Island has the greatest population of starfish in Palawan.

 This was our first stop when we started island hopping at Honda Bay.
 The island looks simple yet stunningly beautiful.
 With its white, fine sand, you will fall in love with its wonder.
 In addition, it offers clear blue seawater.
 The place is perfect for snorkeling and swimming.